victorivens05/react-simple-reducer/README.md

 # React Simple Reducer

 Local state manager that enhances react's `useReducer`.
 Heavily inspired by [Redux Toolkit](https://redux-toolkit.js.org/).\
-Leverage Typescript to make everything type safe, from the creation of the store to it's usage.\
+Leverage Typescript to make **everything** type safe, from the creation of the store to it's usage.\
 The same way as redux toolkit, uses immer to reduce the state.

 ### How to use

-Create a store using `createSimpleStore` passing the state, reducers and optionally async actions.
+Create a store using `createSimpleStore` passing the state and reducers.
+Optionally you can pass thunks and an options object.

 ```typescript
 const TodosStore = createSimpleStore({